msp99000/OpenCV/README.md

 # OpenCV
-OpenCv Basics to get started with, beginner friendly.
+OpenCV basics to get started with, beginner friendly !
-To learn more about OpenCV, refer to this link https://docs.opencv.org/master/d9/df8/tutorial_root.html Here's what the root folder consists of:
+To learn more about OpenCV, refer to this link https://docs.opencv.org/master/d9/df8/tutorial_root.html

+Here's a list of what's inside this repo:

 ### 1. Reading and operating Image Data

 ### 2. Image Pixel Manipulation